grow-assistant/sales-assistant/codebase_export.md

     """
     return [
         "# IMPORTANT: FOLLOW THESE RULES:\n",
-        f"**Personalization:** Reference club's specific amenities and any previous email responses.", f"**Time Context:** Use relative date terms compared to Todays date to {date.today().strftime('%B %d, %Y')} to keep interactions relevant.
-When referencing past interactions, use general relative terms like 'when we last spoke' or 'in our previous conversation' rather than specific dates.", "**Tone:** Professional but conversational, focusing on starting a dialogue.", "**Closing:** End emails directly after your call-to-action.
-Avoid generic closing lines like 'Looking forward to hearing from you' or 'Hope to connect soon'.", ]
+        "**Amenities:** ONLY reference amenities that are explicitly listed in club_details.
+Do not assume or infer any additional amenities.", f"**Personalization:** Use only verified information from club_details.", f"**Time Context:** Use relative date terms compared to Todays date to {date.today().strftime('%B %d, %Y')}.", "**Tone:** Professional but conversational, focusing on starting a dialogue.", "**Closing:** End emails directly after your call-to-action.", "**Previous Contact:** If no prior replies, do not reference previous emails or special offers.", ]

 def _send_xai_request(payload: dict, max_retries: int = 3, retry_delay: int = 1) -> str:
     """
     Sends request to xAI API with retry logic.